karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/README.md

 - selenium - For automating the pages
 * BeautifulSoup - To get the html parser of the partcular page
 + pandas - To make the data into structured one

+## How we are going to predict the car price ?